jeffreydwalter/redis_cluster_fdw/README.md

 Testing
 -------

-The tests for 9.2 and later assume that you have access to a redis server on the localmachine with no password, and uses database 15, which must be empty, and that the redis-cli program is in the PATH when it is run.
+The tests assume that you have access to a redis cluster server on the localmachine with no password, and that the redis-cli program is in the PATH when it is run.
 The test script checks that the database is empty before it tries to populate it, and it cleans up afterwards.